gennyyoung/accelerator-ios-genevieve/README.md

 2. Navigate to the project directory and run: `pod install`
 3. Open the ".xcworkspace" file (not the ".xcodeproj" file)

+Note: this is the Swift UI iOS accelerator.
+See the Swift version here: https://github.com/Credera/Credera-iOS

 ## Project Features
 This project is a starting point for a Swift UI application including:
 - Firebase Analytics